Voice Pipeline

 Architecture

-The pipeline consists of 6 core interfaces wired together by the VoicePipelineOrchestrator:
+The pipeline is six interfaces wired together by the VoicePipelineOrchestrator:

 State Machine